The American Patch-US based exclusive high quality custom patches Company!

 Sewing (Most Durable)

-Sewing is the strongest and most permanent way to attach a patch to a gi, and it is the standard for any patch that needs to survive years of training and washing.
+Sewing is the strongest, most permanent way to attach a patch, and the standard for anything that needs to survive years of training and washing.

 Iron-On (Fast and Simple)

-Iron-on patches offer a quick alternative for competitors who want a patch applied in minutes rather than an hour of sewing.
+Iron-on patches offer a quick alternative for competitors who want a patch applied in minutes.

 Velcro (Removable and Versatile)

-Velcro backing lets a competitor swap patches between competitions and regular training sessions without resewing every time.
+Velcro backing lets a competitor swap patches between competitions and regular training without resewing every time.

 Removing and Replacing Gi Patches

-Patches sometimes need to come off, whether an academy is retiring an old logo or a competitor is updating a sponsor patch.
-Sewn patches come off with a seam ripper or small scissors to cut the stitches, followed by carefully pulling out any loose thread.
+Patches sometimes need to come off — an academy retiring an old logo, or a competitor updating a sponsor patch.

 Frequently Asked Questions

-What is the best material for custom BJJ patches on a competition gi?
+What is the best material for BJJ patches on a competition gi?

 Embroidered patches are generally the best choice for competition gis because the raised stitching holds up to repeated grip fighting and machine washing without fraying or peeling.
-Woven patches are a strong second option when a design includes fine text or intricate detail that embroidery might blur, since the thinner thread produces a cleaner, flatter finish.
+Woven patches are a strong second option when a design includes fine text or intricate detail that embroidery might blur.
 PVC and sublimated patches look sharp but are better suited to gear outside the gi itself, such as bags or rash guards.

 Where can I place patches on a BJJ gi for IBJJF competition?

-The IBJJF allows patches on both shoulders; on the chest as long as the patch does not interfere with the gi closure; and on the back as long as the patch sits below the collar and above the belt line.
+The IBJJF allows patches on both shoulders; on the chest as long as the patch doesn’t interfere with the gi closure; and on the back as long as the patch sits below the collar and above the belt line.

-How long do custom BJJ patches last with regular training?
+How long do BJJ patches last with regular training?

 Embroidered and woven patches, when properly sewn onto a gi, typically last for years of regular training and washing without significant wear.